Posted by ICON School on Oct 3, 2019 12:58:00 PM

 October is National Bullying Prevention Awareness Month.
 At ICON, we believe bullying is devastating and should be handled swiftly and with powerful advocacy wherever it's happening.
 We also know that sometimes, the safest school environment for a child is far away from the triggering memories and the terrifying reminders of bullying.
 That's why we're proud to support many students who've survived bullying.

 According to the U.S. Department of Health and Human Services, most bullying occurs in middle school, a pivotal time both developmentally and academically for children.
 Around a third of students say they've been bullied at school, and most of those students are perceived as different by their peers.
 Bullying affects more than only the child at the receiving end: bystanders are also affected as well as the bully themselves.
 The effects of bullying can last well into adulthood, especially considering how bullied kids are more likely to develop depression and anxiety, suffer from health issues, abuse substances, and skip or drop out of school.

-No parent wants their child to lose step in school, but even more importantly they want them to feel empowered to thrive in a safe environment.
+No parent wants their child to struggle in school, but even more importantly they want them to feel empowered to thrive in a safe environment.
 For many students, home is the safest place they'll ever know, and the best place to learn, grow and explore the topics that interest them.
 ICON allows kids to work at their own pace, finally finding the success they've craved while blooming in a secure place.

 No child should feel unsafe at school, and ideally, every school should be a protected place.
 But too many parents know all too well how terrifying school can become for bullied children.
 Parents may feel powerless, but they're not: there are options for kids suffering from bullying.
 Free public online schools can be a powerful tool for academic success, providing exactly the freedom your child needs to thrive.